DanielHoj/me3cs/README.md

 6. [License](#License)

 ## What is it? <a name="What_is_it"></a>
 *me3cs* is a high level, centralised framework for chemometrical data analysis in python.
-The main feature is a pipeline, which enhance the workflow of spectroscopical data analysis.
+The main feature is a pipeline, which enhances the workflow of spectroscopical data analysis.

 ## Why use it? <a name="why_use_it"></a>